thisisyeji/paintjs/README.md

 # paintjs

-Painting Board made with VanilaJS

-This is a toy project using HTML, CSS and JavaScript.
+This is a Painting Board using HTML, CSS and JavaScript.

 ## Table of contents